Cookbook - Using more complex recipes involving text

 #> 10 0 1 0

-#> # … with 4,274 more rows
+#> # ℹ 4,274 more rows

 Removing words in addition to the stop words list

-You might know of certain words you don’t want included which isn’t a part of the stop word list of choice.
-This can easily be done by applying the step_stopwords
+part of the stop word list of choice.
+This can easily be done by

-step twice, once for the stop words and once for your special words.
+words and once for your special words.

-stopwords_list <- c("was", "she's", "who", "had", "some", "same", "you", "most",
+"was", "she's", "who", "had", "some", "same", "you", "most",

 "it's", "they", "for", "i'll", "which", "shan't", "we're",

-"such", "more", "with", "there's", "each")
+"such", "more", "with", "there's", "each"

 words <- c("sad", "happy")

-okc_rec <- recipe(~ ., data = tate_text) %>%
+okc_rec <- recipe(~., data = tate_text) %>%

 step_tokenize(medium) %>%